teslamotors/fleet-telemetry/README.md

   make generate-protos
   ```
 ## Airbrake
-Fleet telemetry allows you to monitor errors using [airbrake](https://www.airbrake.io/error-monitoring).
+Fleet telemetry can publish errors to [airbrake](https://www.airbrake.io/error-monitoring).
 The integration test runs fleet telemetry with [errbit](https://github.com/errbit/errbit), which is an airbrake compliant self-hosted error catcher.
-You can set a project key for airbrake using either the config file or via an environment variable `AIRBRAKE_PROJECT_KEY`.
+A project key can be set for airbrake using either the config file or via an environment variable `AIRBRAKE_PROJECT_KEY`.

 # Testing